-

 NEON TIGERS: PHOTOGRAPHS OF ASIAN MEGACITIES

 (BIALOBRZESKI, PETER).
 Bialobrzeski, Peter, Florian Hanig & Christoph Ribbat.
 Ostfildern-Ruit, GERMANY: Hatje Cantz Verlag, 2004.
 First Edition.
 Oblong 4to.
 Pictorial Boards.
 Photography Monograph.
 Fine/No Jacket - As Issued.
 112pp, 40 color illustrations.
 Text in German and English.
 Designed by Jung und Pfeffer.
 This is the lovely hardbound book published in conjunction with German photographer Peter Bialobrzeski's 2004 exhibition of luminous images of the architectural details of Asian megalopolises Hong Kong, Shanghai, Bangkok, Singapore, Shenzhen, and Kuala Lumpur held at Bremen's Museum der Arbeit.
 Contrasting decaying blocks of flats with under-construction skyscrapers, "Neon Tigers" bears more than a passing resemblance to the urban dystopia of "Blade Runner" - especially in its sodium light drenched night skylines.
 A brand new, pristine example still in the publisher's shrinkwrap.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 3-7757-1394-8 Inventory Number: 016516

 -